Skip to main content

 6 min read

 This calculator gives you an exact battery count — not a vague capacity number, but the actual number of batteries you need to buy.
 Enter your daily usage, backup requirements, and the specific battery you plan to use.
+Not sure about your daily energy consumption?
+The off-grid load calculator walks you through a complete appliance-by-appliance audit.

 How the Battery Count Is Calculated